savmul/depop-engagement-analysis/README.md

 Depop Listing Engagement Analysis
+Understanding what drives engagement helps sellers improve visibility and helps marketplaces design better ranking and recommendation systems.

 📌 Project Overview

 User engagement is a key driver of visibility and sales in marketplace platforms.
 This project analyzes public Depop listings to understand which listing attributes are most strongly associated with higher engagement (measured by likes) for vintage women’s t-shirts.

-The goal is not perfect prediction, but to identify actionable signals that could inform:
+The goal is not perfect prediction, but to identify directional, actionable signals that could inform:

 seller listing strategies